-If the below covered conditions resulting directly or indirectly from any of the following causes, then the corporation shall not be liable to pay any of the benefit under this policy and the policy will stand cancelled.
+If the below-covered conditions resulting directly or indirectly from any of the following causes, then the corporation shall not be liable to pay any of the benefit under this policy and the policy will stand canceled.
 Let us see these causes –

 So, by know you are well versed with the important details of the policy.
 Now it’s up to you to decide if this policy is suitable for you or not.
 Do let me know if I have missed any important point in the comment section.
 Please feel free to ask any doubts regarding this policy.

 Here is the list of some of our best content.